-Edited by Jacob, Anonymous, Dougie, Doug Collins and 2 others
+Edited by Jacob, Dougie, Doug Collins, Eng and 2 others

 In music, a scale is series of musical notes ordered by different pitches.
 A scale also makes music meaningful and gives character to it.
 Where a Major scale is cheerful, a minor scale is tragic and dramatic.
 While there are many types of Major scales, we're just going to focus on showing you how to build three of them.
 These three are the Natural, Harmonic, and Melodic Major scales.
 Note that the 'Natural' Major scale is referred to as a 'Major scale'

-If you'd instead like to learn about how to build a minor scale, please read the linked article.
-Otherwise, read on to learn everything about how to build Major scales:
+You might also want to know how tohow to build a minor scale.
+Read on to learn how to build Major scales:

 Major Scale (Natural)

-This is the most commonly used scale in western music.
+This is the most commonly used scale in western music and children's songs.